vzahorui/vzahorui.github.io/_posts/2020-07-05-newton-method.md

 Similarly to [gradient descent]({{ site.baseurl }}{% link _posts/2019-10-15-gradient-descent.md %}), Newton's method is used for finding a minimum of a function through iterations.
 Unlike gradient descent however, it uses a second order derivative of a function, which provides additional information about its curvature, so that the algorithm can navigate faster towards the minimum of the function.

-## Newton's method for zero finding
+## Newton's method for root finding

 In order to better understand how the formula for Newton's optimization works let's take a look at a simpler problem: finding zero of a function.
 Suppose we have a simple function like this: